 - 9.1 Allegations that are found to have been malicious must be removed from the employee's personal file.
 The employee should be informed what information will be removed and what information will be retained on their personal file and provided with a copy of this (see paragraph 8.7). - 9.2 In all other cases, the details in paragraph 8.7 should be kept on the personal file.
 The purpose of the record is to: - enable accurate information to be given in response to any future request for a reference (see section 10 below) - provide clarification in cases where a future DBS disclosure reveals information from the police that an allegation was made but did not result in a prosecution - prevent unnecessary reinvestigation if an allegation re-surfaces after a period of time. - 9.3 Schools are also strongly advised to maintain detailed records of their communications with the employee relating to the case.
 This should include emails and a record of telephone calls including the date of the call and the issues discussed. - 9.4 In line with the statutory requirements within KCSIE, the records must be retained until the employee subject to the allegation has reached normal pension age or for a period of 10 years from the date of the allegation if that is longer.
-This is potentially a longer retention period than is usual for personal files, which is a minimum of six years from the date of leaving. - 9.5 Records relating to allegations against volunteers or those not directly employed must be retained by the school on the same basis, though held on other confidential case files. - 9.6 There is an additional requirement from the Independent Inquiry into Child Sexual Abuse (IICSA) that no records within the scope of the inquiry should be destroyed.
-This relates to records in respect of child sexual abuse.
-However, where the allegation is of physical abuse there needs to be consideration as to if they may have been sexually motivated and, if so, these records must also be retained. - 9.7 The school should take into account data protection legislation and the requirements detailed above to ensure appropriate records are retained.
+This is potentially a longer retention period than is usual for personal files, which is a minimum of six years from the date of leaving.

+- 9.5 Records relating to allegations against volunteers or those not directly employed must be retained by the school on the same basis, though held on other confidential case files. - 9.6 The school should consider data protection legislation and the requirements detailed above to ensure appropriate records are retained.